shamesjen/tp/docs/DeveloperGuide.md

 ### OOP Principles

-NerdTrackerPlus was built upon the AB3 application so we already had a basis to start building upon.
+nerdTrackerPlus was built upon the AB3 application so we already had a basis to start building upon.
 However, to ensure that we are able to track the students, attendance, participation and assignments, we introduced new classes that adhered to OOP principles that allowed us to extend the use cases of the different classes that were already present.
 This can be seen from the creation of the versionedAddressBook.java which allowed for the undo and redo commands to function.
-We also created multiple classes for the different commands and updated the model to include Assignments(which includes both the Assignment and the grade of the assignment).
+We also created multiple classes for the different commands and updated the model to include Assignments (which includes both the Assignment and the grade of the assignment).

 Another example is in the filter command.
 The filter command differs from the find command as the filter